ddc-java-14/capstone-proposal-Roycereano/docs/index.md

 ## Summary

-The operation of my software will have the ability to share random images or images for the purpose of education example (College, High School, or tech workplace) through direct messages or through group messages.
-Whether it be a photo captured through your phone or something you found on the internet.
+The operation of my software will have the ability to chat and share random images or images for the purpose of education (College, High School, or tech workplace) through direct messages or through group messages.
+Images can be up-loaded from device into the app.

 ## Intended users